Klerksdorp: Airport

 P.C Pelser Airport is a medium-sized airport in South Africa, serving the region of Klerksdorp.
 The airport is mostly used by private local residents.

 For scheduled international and domestic air services, Klerksdorp is currently served by O.R Tambo International Airport.

 Roads

 The N12 is the major freeway that runs through Klerksdorp, connecting it to Kimberley in the south-west and to Potchefstroom and Johannesburg in the east.
 Klerksdorp is also served by provincial and regional roads.
 The R30 road passes through Klerksdorp, connecting it to Orkney, Welkom and Bloemfontein in the south and Ventersdorp and Rustenburg in the north.
-The R503 road begins just west of Klerksdorp (at Freemanville), connecting it with Hartbeesfontein, Coligny, Lichtenburg and Mafikeng to the north-west.
+The R503 road begins just west of Klerksdorp (at Freemanville), connecting it with Hartbeesfontein, Coligny, Lichtenburg and Mahikeng to the north-west.

-The town’s road network has deteriorated markedly in recent years, with widespread pothole damage reported on several primary and secondary routes.
+The town’s road network has deteriorated markedly in recent years, with widespread pothole damage reported on several primary and secondary routes as of 2025.
 Local media note that motorists frequently swerve to avoid the damaged sections, giving rise to a tongue-in-cheek remark that police “stop any driver who manages to drive in a perfectly straight line,” a reflection of the scale of the problem.